Skip to a section:

 An exact match calls for results that exclusively contain the search string you specify.
 The string must be enclosed in single quotation marks (do not use double quotation marks).
 For example, to find planets with an Orbital Period of exactly 567 days, you would enter '567.'
 If there were any entries that were variations of 567, such as 567.5 or 567.25, they would not returned because they are not an exact matches.

 A substring match returns all results containing the string, but not exclusively.
-For example, in the Host Name column of the Confirmed Planets table, enter corot in the text field, then wait a few seconds.
+For example, in the Host Name column of the Planetary Systems Table, enter corot in the text field, then wait a few seconds.
 The column data will refresh and show only the entries containing CoRoT stars.
 Note that the search string is case-insensitive, so corot is the same as CoRoT.

 Note that these types of searches do not recognize Boolean search terms, such as "and," "or" and "not."
 For example, entering "corot OR cnc" to find CoRoT or CNC Planet Host Star Names will return no results, because the search function will look for stars named "corot OR cnc," which do not exist.
 You must do separate searches for "corot" and "cnc."